sara maher - visual art

 of decay." - Jane Deeth, Review excerpt, 'Working Water: Making Home', Artlink Magazine, March 2015 .

-Sound ; Review by Jane Deeth
+Sound by Nigel Farley ; Review by Jane Deeth

 Picture